ComputerGuyBobbyJ/C_JH_GCD_PROJECT/README.md

 			keywords    - key words to be found in variable names default to c("mean()", "std()")
 		OUTPUT
-   			tidy data set with the average/mean of each numeric variable for each activity and subject.
+   			tidy data set with the average/mean of each numeric variable for
+                        each activity and subject.

 #APPLICATION OVERVIEW

-	For each of the original source data set folders:
+	For each of the original source data sets, "train" and "test":

 		Data columns are copied into temporary data frame "df" when the column name contains the key word "mean()" or "std()",